ludiazv/node-nrf24/README.md

 # ./build_rf24libs.sh
 ```

 it should work on a typical linux environments. nRF24 c++ support different drivers.
 SPIDEV driver is recommended as this this the standard portable SPI.
+But in principle all drived provides _should_ work in a similar way.
+This nodejs package has been tested using Rpi driver and Spidev.

 ### Install the nrf24 package